dyoseloff/dyoseloff.github.io/_posts/2016-12-12-common-misspellings.markdown

 })
 data_txt <- unlist(data_txt)
 {% endhighlight %}
 Now that we have some data to work with let's display it with a word cloud.
-We dont excpet there to be a theme in all of the tweets we collected but it's worth a look.
+We don't expect there to be a theme in all of the tweets we collected but it's worth a look.
 Just clean up the tweets a bit so the material extrapolated for the word cloud looks uniform and is interesting. (removing numbers and whitespace, taking out capitals and punctuation, removing stopwords like 'the' 'a' 'to' etc.)
 {% highlight r%}
 data_txt <- iconv(data_txt,to="utf-8-mac")
 data_corpus <- Corpus(VectorSource(data_txt))